-- a.
-Supervise the implementation of College policies. - b.
-Formulate plans which secure the appropriate infrastructure to execute College objectives. - c.
+a.
+Supervise the implementation of College policies.

+b.
+Formulate plans which secure the appropriate infrastructure to execute College objectives.

+c.
 Recommend new by-laws and policies applicable to academics and program support (or recommend changes to existing ones) for approval by the Board.

-- d.
-Approve College study plans. - e.
-Recommend, the awarding of academic degrees to the Board. - f.
-Recommend changes to policies, terms, and conditions for student admission and enrollment in accordance with the Commission for Academic Accreditation Standards to the Board. - g.
-Commission and oversee feasibility studies to determine and establish new departments, non-academic units, and programs for approval by the Board. - h.
-Follow-through with the implementation of College plans for teaching, research, and community services. - i.
-Review reports on faculty positions, hiring, and promotion and submit recommendations to the Board for approval. - j.
+d.
+Approve College study plans.

+e.
+Recommend, the awarding of academic degrees to the Board.

+f.
+Recommend changes to policies, terms, and conditions for student admission and enrollment in accordance with the Commission for Academic Accreditation Standards to the Board.

+g.
+Commission and oversee feasibility studies to determine and establish new departments, non-academic units, and programs for approval by the Board.

+h.
+Follow-through with the implementation of College plans for teaching, research, and community services.

+i.
+Review reports on faculty positions, hiring, and promotion and submit recommendations to the Board for approval.

+j.
 Review institutional effectiveness assessment results and recommend actions necessary to ensure maintenance of the highest quality standards.

 Director of Institutional Effectiveness.
-Reports to the Vice Chancellor.
-Manages and measures institutional effectiveness (IE) in all areas of the College.
-This includes quality assurance (QA) and assessment of teaching, course design and delivery, producing and maintaining relevant documentation, monitoring student development, assisting with staff development, and conducting institutional research to enhance strategic planning.
-Supervises the Quality Assurance Officer who assists and supports the activities related to IE and QA.
+Reports directly to the Vice Chancellor.
+Manages and measures institutional effectiveness and quality in all College areas.
+This includes evidence-based student learning assessments that should indicate student success through course design and delivery, teaching and learning practices, and student progress monitoring by academic and administrative support units.
+Produces and maintains the relevant documentation for stakeholders and accreditors.
+Drives the campus-wide continuous improvement effort.